Buff3y the Hard Core Adventure Cycling rolled into Ushuaia yesterday, thus completing the bicycle trip through the Americas.

 After the obligatory book, DVD and movie discussions, I’m off to the UK next year to study Shakespeare and early modern literature.
 It just came to me as I pedaled through Ecuador that this was something important and would be enjoyable in my post-pedaling period.
 [Buff3y went on to graduate with Master of Shakespeare from the Shakespeare Institute University of Birmingham in 2013]

 If there are any bikers or prospective bikers out there who need the wise counsel or mentoring from Buff3y then please do email me on email@example.com.

 It’s been a challenge, a joy, but perhaps over and above anything else it has been … well…..….hardcore.

 Buff3y The Hard Core Solo Adventure Cyclist

-[Buff3y will return in ‘Buff3y in the land of Instant Death’]
+[Buff3y will return in ‘Buff3y and the Rockies of Instant Death’]

 Three weeks from La Paz riding south to the Chilean border through some very inhospitable terrain but also some absolutely breathtakingly beautiful country.
 The Lonely Planet has it right, Bolivia is: